 An Underground Railroad station located at the site of the old Fiske Farm, was ideally situated in that it was far back on the west side of the main highway, halfway between Castile and Perry.
-In 1965 Herve K. Fiske spoke of his grandfather, Truman Fiske, saying “Truman Fiske was an ardent abolitionist and a very pious man who was wont in his prayers to plead, ‘strike the shackles from the slave and set the captive free.’”
-As a youngster, Herve himself heard Tom Burns, a mulatto barber in Perry, speak of the “good meetings” that were held at the Fiske home.
+In 1965 Herve K. Fiske spoke of his grandfather, Truman Fiske, saying “Truman Fiske was an ardent abolitionist and a very pious man who in his prayers plead, ‘strike the shackles from the slave and set the captive free.’”
+As a youngster, Herve himself heard Tom Burns, a barber in Perry, speak of the “good meetings” that were held at the Fiske home.
 Truman Fiske’s neighbor was a Mr. Tallman, an ardent Southern sympathizer.
 Herve’s father and friends on a late-night prank once stuck a Confederate flag in Tallman’s tree.

 An important Underground Railroad link between Wyoming County and Genesee County was known as the “Covington Connection.”
 Here, in the northeastern corner of Wyoming County, just east of the Oatka River (as the Oatka Creek was called then), in the little village of Pearl Creek (on Route 19), was the vital station-home of Hugh Brooks.